wieslawsoltes/Xaml.Behaviors/docfx/articles/source-generators/third-party.md

 [assembly: GenerateTypedTrigger(typeof(ThirdPartyViewModel), "ExternalEvent")]
 ```

-This generates `ExternalEventTrigger` in the namespace of `ThirdPartyViewModel`.
+This generates `ThirdPartyViewModelExternalEventTrigger` in the namespace of `ThirdPartyViewModel`.

 ### ChangePropertyAction